MaciekGrr/-MyProject-PixelArtMaker/README.md

 ## Instructions

-To get started, open `index.html` and start playing!
+To get started, download whole folder, open `index.html` and start playing!

 It was made based on instructions, from [Udacity Classroom](https://classroom.udacity.com/me).